Alfresco/docs-alfresco/process-services/latest/using/workflows.md

 3. Select **Organization**.

 4. Select your tenant from the drop-down list.

+      A workflow group will be visible by default.
+You can add other users to this group so they can have access to view the workflow.

 5. Select **Create group**.
 Name your group and click **Save**.